• omoikane 8 months ago

 Not being able to speak English means you have limited ability to speak to people from around the world.
 That's worth 10 words in a report.

-• gerdesj an hour ago
+• gerdesj 8 months ago

 Saying "English is the French language", half in Latin says much about English!